simonuxc/Beginner-friendly-DNN/README.md

 # Architecture
 Dimensions of this neural network can be changed dynamically.
 For XOR problem it is sufficcient to have 2 neurons in the input layer, 10 neurons in the hidden layer and 2 neurons in the output layer (classes '0' and '1').
 Dimensions are adjusted by this line of code:

+In this example number of iterations is fixed, the learning rate is fixed as well.
+My example should display the essence of neural networks with hidden layers, that is math.
 # Notations used in formulas for gradient calculation:

 Weight notation, where _(n)_ - layer index, _i_ - neuron index, _j_ - weight index: